 HOW should this medicine be used?

 You will receive your first dose of glatiramer in your doctor's office.
-After that, you can inject glatiramer yourself or have a friend or relative perform the injections.
+After that, you can inject glatiramer yourself or have a friend or relative give the injections.
 Before you use glatiramer yourself the first time, read the written instructions that come with it.
-Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.

 Glatiramer comes in prefilled syringes.
 Use each syringe only once and inject all the solution in the syringe.
 Even if there is still some solution left in the syringe after you inject, do not inject again.
 Dispose of used syringes in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-You can inject glatiramer into seven parts of your body: arms, thighs, hips, and lower stomach.
-There are specific spots on each of these body parts where you can inject glatiramer.
-Refer to the diagram in the manufacturer's patient information for the exact places you can inject.
+You can inject glatiramer anywhere on the front of your thighs, back of your arms, upper hips, and lower stomach area except your belly button and the area 2 inches (5 centimeters) around it.
 Choose a different spot each time you inject your medication.
 Keep a record of the date and spot of each injection.
 Do not use the same spot two times in a row.
-Do not inject near your navel (belly button) or waistline or into an area where the skin is sore, red, bruised, scarred, infected, or abnormal in any way.
+Do not inject into an area where the skin is sore, red, bruised, scarred, infected, or abnormal in any way.

 Glatiramer controls multiple sclerosis but does not cure it.
 Continue to use glatiramer even if you feel well.
 Do not stop using glatiramer without talking to your doctor.